Comparison of Indirect Assessments of Association As Predictors of Marijuana Use Among At-Risk Adolescents

 © 2007 American Psychological Association

 Ames, Susan L.; Grenard, Jerry L.; Thush, Carolien; Sussman, Steve; Wiers, Reinout W.; and Stacy, Alan W., "Comparison of Indirect Assessments of Association As Predictors of Marijuana Use Among At-Risk Adolescents" (2007).
 CGU Faculty Publications and Research.
-Paper 159.
+159.